Programming Games

 end

-When you run the game you’ll see that it prints all 3 fruits.
+When you run the program you’ll see that it prints all 3 fruits.
 In the first loop it prints fruits[1], then in the second loop fruits[2]and finally in the third loop fruits[3].

 Editing tables